suryapranesh4/Tip-Me/README.md

-# TIP ME - Tip Management System using Avalanche!
+# TIP ME - Restaurants Payments System using Avalanche!

 A decentralized system for restaurant servers to log their orders and collect their tips in AVAX!